Itskedarjasud/Java-DSA/README.md

 # Java-DSA
-This is Repository is for uploading daily learnings of java
+This Repository is for uploading daily learnings of java